 Today, the event is organized and directed by Ken Manfredi (Franklin High School) and Joey Rollings (Sheldon High School) and is recognized as the largest and most competitive Varsity summer boys’ basketball tournament in Northern California.
 The event includes 60 teams from Northern California, Fresno, Nevada, and Hawaii.

 Teams are organized into pools of 5 and play 4 games on Friday and Saturday.
 Following pool play competition, teams are placed and seeded into one of five single-elimination tournaments on Sunday.
 First-place teams advance to the Platinum division, second-place teams advance to the Gold division, third-place teams advance to the Silver division, fourth-place teams advance to the Bronze division, and fifth-place teams advance to the Cooper division.
 At the conclusion of Sunday’s games, a champion is crowned in the Platinum, Gold, Silver, Bronze, and Copper divisions.

-The tournament is located in Elk Grove, California at Pleasant Grove High School, Franklin High School, and Elk Grove High School, Smedberg Middle School, and Toby Johnson Middle School.
+The tournament is located in Elk Grove, California at Sheldon High School, Franklin High School, and Elk Grove High School, Smedberg Middle School, and.
 All gyms feature air-conditioning and a snack-bar.

 Tournament Entry Fee

 $425 per team – payment is due June 1, 2022

 Late Registration is $450 after June 1, 2022

 Tournament Rules – Download the 2022 Tournament Rules

 - Teams are required to bring their own basketballs for warm-ups.
 Game balls are provided.